Air Quality

 Air quality monitors

-We're contributing to the local air monitoring network by installing PM2.5 air monitoring devices in 2023 to help our community become more informed, and identify which areas may need more support to improve air quality.
+We have contributed to the local air monitoring network by installing PM2.5 air monitoring devices to help our community become more informed, and identify which areas may need more support to improve air quality.

 Updated bylaws